tychart/BYU-CS-224-LABS/c-programming.md

 Here is pseudo-code for the algorithm.

 ```
-procedure bubble-sort(A : list of numbers)
+function bubble-sort(A : list of numbers)
   n = number of numbers in A
   repeat
     swapped = false